 - provide evidence of having the health and physical capacity to teach and will not put children and young people at risk of harm

-Fees for entrants into the 2020 cohort are as follows;
+Fees for entrants into the 2021 and 2022 cohort are as follows;

 £750 - Pre-entry assessment including initial application, portfolio assessment and interview (non-refundable once pre-entry underway)